Islamophobia in Canada: History

 Although Canadian Islamophobia had been documented in the 20th century, it rapidly increased in the 21st century, corresponding to increases in conflict within the Middle East and Muslim immigration.
 The majority of documented cases have occurred during conflict between the U.S. and elements of the Muslim world.
 Such incidents also spike after incidents of Islamic terrorism in North America or other parts of the western world.
-Also the dramatic increase in numbers of Syrian refugees in 2016 created negative feelings and an increase in Islamophobic attacks and harassment.
-An upsurge in immigrants from India from around 2014 also contributed to an increased spread of Indian-origin anti-islamic sentiments forwarded via mobile messaging as part of Hindutva disinformation campaigns supported by the ruling Bharatiya Janata Party.

 Canadians with Middle Eastern backgrounds have been victimized by Islamophobia in the context of the September 11 attacks and the resulting War on Terrorism.
 Islamophobia has often played on the theme of deeming Muslims as irrational and violent, and Islam as bent upon global domination.
 There was a significant spike in hate crimes against Muslims in Toronto, in the aftermath of the 9/11 attacks.
 The types of incidents included physical threats and destruction of property.
+In 2014, two incidents occurred, a vehicle ramming attack, and later a shooting at Parliament Hill.
+The latter was later attributed to mental illness, however then-Prime Minister Stephen Harper and opposition leader Justin Trudeau referred to it as terrorism.
+Also the dramatic increase in numbers of Syrian refugees in 2016 created negative feelings and an increase in Islamophobic attacks and harassment.
+An upsurge in immigrants from India from around 2014 also contributed to an increased spread of Indian-origin anti-islamic sentiments forwarded via mobile messaging as part of Hindutva disinformation campaigns supported by the ruling Bharatiya Janata Party.

 In many cases, non-Muslims and non-Muslim buildings are targeted by Islamophobes due to mistaken identity.

+Sharia law is explicitly banned in Quebec, upheld by a unanimous vote against it in 2005 by the National Assembly.

 Hate crimes

 Police forces from across Canada have reported that Muslims are the second most targeted religious group, after Jews.
-And while hate crimes against all religious groups (except Jews) have decreased, hate crimes against Muslims have increased following 9/11.
+And while hate crimes against all religious groups have decreased, hate crimes against Muslims have increased following 9/11.
 In 2012, police forces from across Canada recorded 45 hate crimes against Muslims that were deemed to be "religiously motivated".
 By 2014, this number had more than doubled to 99.

 In 2015, the city of Toronto reported a similar trend: hate crimes in general decreased by 8.2%, but hate crimes against Muslims had increased.
 Police hypothesized the spike could be due to the Paris attacks or anger over refugees.
 Muslims faced the third highest level of hate crimes in Toronto, after Jews and the LGBTQ community.

 During the COVID-19 pandemic, Canada saw a sudden rise in hate crimes based on race, religion, and sexual orientation.
 Statistics Canada reported there was a 72% increase in hate crimes between 2019 and 2021.